internetarchive/warcprox/api.rst

 In some cases warcprox will add a ``Warcprox-Meta`` header in the http response that it sends to the client.
 Like the request header, the value is a json blob.
 It is only included if something in the ``warcprox-meta`` request header calls for it.
-Those cases are described above in the "``Warcprox-Meta`` http request header" section.
+Those cases are described above in the `#warcprox-meta-http-request-header`_ section.

 ### - blocked-by-rule
 ### - reached-limit